List of G.I. Joe: A Real American Hero characters: Breaker

+Breaker is featured in G.I.
+Joe: The Rise of Cobra, played by Saïd Taghmaoui.
+In the movie, his name was changed to Abel Shaz, and he was a member of the Moroccan military before joining G.I.
+Joe.
+The film includes a nod to the Marvel Comics version, when during the Paris sequence, Breaker borrows gum from Duke and blows a bubble with it.

+Breaker appears as a non-playable supporting character in the video game G.I.
+Joe: The Rise of Cobra, voiced by Charles Fathy.

 Budo

 Budo is the G.I.
 Joe Team's samurai warrior.
 His real name is Kyle A. Jesso, and his rank is that of sergeant E-5.
 Budo was born in Sacramento, California, and was first released as an action figure in 1988.

 Budo's primary military specialty is infantry, and his secondary military specialty is hand-to-hand combat instructor.
 Budo's father was an orthodontist in Oakland, his grandfather a farmer in Fresno, his great-grandfather a track-worker on the Rocky Mountain Line, and his great-great-grandfather was a fencing master in one of Japan's last great samurai warrior families.
 Budo was given the family swords on his eighteenth birthday, as well as a haiku written by his ancestor.
 Budo has a fifth-degree black belt in Iaidō, and similar rank in Karate, Judo, and Jujutsu.
 He has an affinity for his chopped, pan-head Harley and for heavy metal music.

 In the Marvel Comics G.I.
 Joe series, he first appeared in issue #82.
 He has just joined the Joe with Repeater and Lightfoot.
-Their veteran instructor, Grand Slam is injured, leaving the three to defend a weapons depot from enemy forces.
+Their veteran instructor Grand Slam is injured leaving the three to defend a weapons depot from enemy forces.

-In the Devil's Due series, Budo has an interrupted romantic relationship with the ninja Jinx.
+In the Devil's Due series, Budo has an interrupted romantic relationship with Jinx.
 He also spends some time undercover, infiltrating and partially converting a Japanese businessman's private army.
 Gung-Ho and Wild Bill assist in this mission.
 His efforts save Japan from a military takeover.